Measles - including symptoms, treatment and prevention

 (time during which an infected person can infect others)

-From just before the onset of symptoms (about 3 to 5 days before the rash appears) until 4 days after the rash appears.
+From 24 hours before the onset of symptoms to four days after the appearance of the rash.

 There is no specific antiviral treatment for measles.
 Complications may require antibiotic treatment.
 Treatment for the symptoms includes plenty of fluids and paracetamol for the fever.
 Aspirin should not be given to children under 12 years of age unless specifically recommended by a doctor.

 Exclude the person with measles from childcare, preschool, school and work for at least 4 days after the onset of the rash.

 - Unvaccinated children should be excluded for 14 days from the first day of appearance of rash in the last case.
 If vaccinated within 72 hours of their contact with the virus, they may then return to childcare, preschool or school.